 |Managing Director (MD)||$1M+||$700K - $2M||$500K - $1M+|

-However if you’re looking for topic-specific introductions, here are some good starting points:
+However, if you’re looking for an introduction to the financial modeling process, here are some good starting points:

 PROJECTING THE 3 FINANCIAL STATEMENTS